raphnet/4nes4snes/Readme.txt

 6) Where do I get more information and updates?

-1) What is 4nes3snes?
+1) What is 4nes4snes?
    --------------------
-	4nes3snes if a firmware for Atmel ATmega8 which allows one to connect NES and SNES controllers to a PC using a single circuit.
-Here are the possible
+	4nes4snes if a firmware for Atmel ATmega8 which allows one to connect up to 4 NES and/or SNES controllers to a PC using a single circuit.
-	combinations:
-	- 4 NES controllers
-	- 3 SNES controllers
-	- 2 SNES controllers + 2 NES controllers
-	- 1 SNES controller + 3 NES controllers

-	The device connects to an USB port and appears to the PC as standard HID joystick with 4 axes and 32 buttons.
+	The device connects to an USB port and appears to the PC as standard HID joystick with 8 axes and 32 buttons.
-	The two first controllers get their D-PADs mapped to a pair of axes.
-The remaining controllers D-PADs are mapped to ordinary buttons.

 2) USB Implementation
    ------------------
-	4nes3snes uses the software-only usb driver from Objective Development.
+	4nes4snes uses the software-only usb driver from Objective Development.
 	See http://www.obdev.at/products/avrusb/index.html

-	A good portion of 4nes3snes is based on Objective Development's HIDKeys example.
+	A good portion of 4nes4snes is based on Objective Development's HIDKeys example.